oracle/terraform-provider-oci/website/docs/r/database_database.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `encryption_key_location_details` - Types of providers supported for managing database encryption keys
 	* `azure_encryption_key_id` - Provide the key OCID of a registered Azure key.
+    * `gcp_encryption_key_id` - Provide the key OCID of a registered GCP key.
 	* `hsm_password` - Provide the HSM password as you would in RDBMS for External HSM.
 	* `provider_type` - Use 'EXTERNAL' for creating a new database or migrating a database key to an External HSM.
 Use 'AZURE' for creating a new database or migrating a database key to Azure.
+Use 'GCP' for creating a new database or migrating a database key to GCP.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database.
 * `is_cdb` - True if the database is a container database.